vivienseguy/vivienseguy.github.io/index.md

 Welcome to my webpage.
 Since September 2018, I am the CEO of [Nomad AI OU](http://www.nomadai.org), a company which designs and builds apps featuring powerful AI functionalities.

-Previously, I was a researcher in Machine Learning at Kyoto University.
+Previously, I was a researcher in Machine Learning at Kyoto University ([Google Scholar](https://scholar.google.fr/citations?user=zmOWQLsAAAAJ)).
 I did my PhD from March 2014 to June 2018 at the Yamamoto-Cuturi lab of Kyoto University, under the supervision of [Marco Cuturi](http://marcocuturi.net).
 I was and I am still interested in optimal transport, Riemannian geometry and deep learning.

 <center>
 <script src="http://code.jquery.com/jquery-1.4.2.min.js"></script>